-January 29, 2012 January 30, 2011 (in thousands) Gross Carrying Amount Accumulated Impairment Loss Net Carrying Amount Gross Carrying Amount Accumulated Impairment Loss Net Carrying Amount In-process research and development \$12,370 \$(2,470) \$9,900 \$12,370 \$ \$12,370 Total indefinite-lived intangbile assets \$12,370 \$(2,470) \$9,900 \$12,370 \$- \$12,370 assets is measured by comparing the carrying amount of the asset to the future discounted cash flows the asset is expected to generate.
+(in thousands) January 29, 2012 January 30, 2011 Gross Accumulated Gross Accumulated Carrying Impairment Net Carrying Carrying Impairment Net Carrying Amount Loss Amount Amount Loss Amount In-process research and development \$12,370 \$ (2,470) \$ 9,900 \$12,370 \$ - \$ 12,370 Total indefinite-lived intangbile assets \$12,370 \$ (2,470) \$ 9,900 \$12,370 \$ \$ 12,370

+We review indefinite-lived intangible assets for impairment annually or whenever events or changes in circumstances indicate the carrying value may not be recoverable.
+Recoverability of indefinite-lived intangible assets is measured by comparing the carrying amount of the asset to the future discounted cash flows the asset is expected to generate.
 Acquired in-process research and development was tested for impairment as of November 30, 2011, the date of the Company's annual impairment review.
 The Company concluded that the fair value of the remaining acquired in-process research and developments exceeded the carrying value and no impairment existed.